DaveL17/WUnderground7/README.md

 # ![Logo](https://github.com/DaveL17/WUnderground7/wiki/img/img_WUndergroundLogo.png)

+**IMPORTANT: due to changes in the pricing model for the Weather Underground API, development of the WUnderground plugin will cease with the latest release.**

+**I will continue to provide bug fixes, but there will be no further feature development.**

 The Wunderground 7 plugin allows users to create weather devices for Indigo that are linked to Weather Underground by providing a bridge between the Weather Underground API service and Indigo.